 The set has its own International Advisory and Dispute Resolution Unit (IADRU) with members providing advisory, dispute resolution and pro bono services in developed and emerging markets.
 It says the aim is “to provide services for governments and their agencies, international organisations and commercial clients”.

-Respondees to the Legal Cheek Junior Barrister Survey describe this work as “great mix of commercial and public international law work”.
-Such “ground-breaking, precedent-setting stuff” comes at a price though.
+Respondees to the Legal Cheek Junior Barrister Survey describe the work at 3VB as being a “great mix of commercial and public international law work”.
+Such “groundbreaking, precedent-setting stuff” comes at a price though.
 Like most commercial sets, you can expect to work between 50-59 hours in an average week.
-However, junior barristers aren’t just thrown in at the deep end without armbands.
+However, the 58 junior barristers aren’t just thrown in at the deep end without armbands.
 If you find yourself struggling, you can expect support from senior silks.
-An insider tells us a story where he was pacing the 3VB halls thinking about a case one evening.
-A QC saw this and invited him to start chatting.
-“Hours later at 10pm we were in his room debating the point and pulling out authorities together.
+An insider tells us an anecdote where he was pacing the 3VB halls thinking about a case one evening, when one of the set’s 30 QCs spotted him and invited him to start chatting: “Hours later at 10pm we were in his room debating the point and pulling out authorities together.
 It was immeasurably helpful and hugely generous.”

-Since the aforementioned refurbishment, the facilities available have improved.
+Since the refurbishment, the facilities available have improved.
 3VB rookies highlighted the “good-sized to very large” individual rooms.
 Comments praised the “excellent facilities for meetings and great support staff for IT, billing and facilities management”.
-Credit for this “‘very well-run operation” goes to the management team led by chambers director Stewart Thompson.
-Unusually for the bar, the set signed a deal with a tech company to implement a new chambers management system that is “fit for the digital era.”
+Credit for this “very well-run operation” goes to the management team led by chambers director Stewart Thompson.
+Unusually for the bar, the set signed a deal with a tech company to implement a new chambers management system which is “fit for the digital era.”